Jacobean architecture: Revival

-In the 19th century, the Jacobean Gothic or "Jacobethan" style was briefly popular.
-Excellent examples are Coxe Hall, Williams Hall, and Medbury Hall, which define the West and North sides of the quadrangle of Hobart College in Geneva, NY.
-Other notable collegiate examples include The University of Florida and Florida State University both designed by William Augustus Edwards.
+In the 19th century, the neo-Jacobean or "Jacobethan" style was briefly popular in England and America.
+Examples include much of Hobart College in Geneva, NY, the University of Florida and Florida State University the latter two both designed by William Augustus Edwards.
+In England, the combination of brick and stone influenced the 'streaky bacon' style of architects like Richard Norman Shaw.